 Multiple shower gel and shampoo bottles, plus towels that never seem to look good anywhere you place them?
 Do you agree that bathrooms are some of the most difficult spaces to keep tidy and clutter-free?
 I feel ya.
 It might seem an impossible mission to create a practical, yet stylish bathroom design at first given that most of our bathrooms are spatially lacking, but don’t worry, we’ve come with plenty ideas to your rescue.
 Some of these are so clever, even I’m wondering why I’ve never thought of them before…

-From extra storage and layered vanity units to discreet heating solutions and water-saving products, with the help of journalist Alison Davidson, we’ve rounded up our top ten clever design ideas for your bathroom to help you maximise the space you have available.
+From extra storage and layered vanity units to discreet heating solutions and water-saving products, bathroom innovations abound.
+With the help of journalist Alison Davidson, we’ve rounded up our top ten bathroom design ideas for your bathroom to help you maximise its space.

 A multi-purpose vanity unit

 Sometimes it’s the simple things that can make our lives easier, such as vanity units that have accessories already built in to them.
 This birch-effect vanity unit has a copper frame, which includes a towel rail – a clever and chic-looking idea, perfect for drying your hands without dripping water all over the floor.
 The range also includes an open shelving unit that gives the illusion of space, ideal for smaller rooms.
 Plus, it has been wall-mounted to make it easy to clean beneath – they’ve really thought of everything, right?

 I know we’re all trying to do that little bit more for the environment, so if you often find yourself thinking – ‘I only need a small amount of water, why am I filling up the whole basin?’, then this is for you.
 The grid is a smaller version of the larger basin, in the same contemporary style, which sits inside.
 To save water, you can simply fill the Grid rather than the whole basin for that morning shave or washing make-up brushes.

 An all-singing all-in-one unit